open-telemetry/assign-reviewers-action/README.md

     - user3
     - user4

+  # User assignment can be configured based on a file extension
+  "*.md":
+    - user5

 # Optionally ignore some PR authors to reduce spam for assignees and reviewers
 ignored-authors:
   - dependabot